lnadora/ECE411_Team15/readme.md

 buttons or a octahedron with 8 sides.
 The device will use tactile buttons as sensors.
 The device will actuate a speaker and LEDs.
 This project can be implemented using an ATMega328P microcontroller.

-Sensor: Onen button for every side of the object
+Sensor: One button for every side of the object

 Actuator: One LED for every button and a speaker for audible tones

 Controller: ATMega328P

-### Idea 2: Sprinkler Controller
+### Idea 2: Cup With a Temperature Indicator

+This project's main purpose is to display the temperature of a cup and/or the liquid its holding so that the user can drink the liquid at its optimal/preferred temperature.
+The basic design of the project consists of a cup with a temperature sensor inside.
+The lower part of the cup would be where the microcontroller is stored.
+When the temperature of the inside of up shifts by a significant amount, the microcontroller would then save the temperature, and display it on a flexible LCD display on the outside of the cup for the user to read.

+Sensor: Temperature Sensors

+Controller: ATMega328P

+Actuator: LCD (16x2)

 ### Idea 3: Digital Clock
 Sensor: DS1307/1038 serial real-time clock (RTC), LM335 Precision Temperature Sensors